4 Tried & True Natural Remedies For Pinkeye

-The first time one of my kids got pink eye, I did what we’ve all been taught to do.
+The first time one of my kids got pinkeye, I did what we’ve all been taught to do.
 I took him to the doctor for a treatment.
 But instead of helping my baby boy, the medicine the doctor gave him caused a very serious reaction.
-I wrote about the ordeal in my post, Don’t Be Afraid To Question.
-Here is an excerpt from that story to give you a little background as to why I turned to natural remedies to treat pink eye, among other things:
+(You can read about the ordeal in my 2009 article, Don’t Be Afraid To Question.)
+Desperate for a safer alternative, I began my search for natural remedies for pinkeye.

-If you are fortunate enough to have breast milk on hand, I’d suggest that first.
+If you are fortunate enough to have breast milk on hand, I’d suggest that you try this remedy first.
 It works great, and doesn’t have any grit or sting.
 Put a couple of drops of warm milk into the infected eye several times a day.
-If you’re taking the milk out of the fridge, knock the chill off by warming it just a tad bit on the stovetop.
+If you’re taking the milk out of the fridge or freezer, knock the chill off by warming it just a tad bit on the stovetop.
 Do NOT microwave the milk, as this will kill the healing properties that you want to help fight the infection.
 Test the milk on the underside of your wrist to be sure it isn’t the slightest bit too hot before dropping any into your child’s eye.
+It’s helpful to keep a bag of frozen breast milk for just such an occasion, if you have access to it.

 Chamomile Tea bags work good for children who can sit still for 10 min. or so with the bags on their eyes.
 When my daughter got pinkeye I had her lay her head on my lap, put the warm tea bags over her eyes, and rubbed her hair while I made up a fantastical story about her.
 This helped her to be still and relax, and she actually looked forward to her treatments.
 I would squeeze the bags a little to get some of the tea into the corner of her eyes.
 Prepare the bags as if you are making tea, by soaking them in boiling hot water for a couple of minutes.
 Then cool to a nice warm before placing them on your child’s eyes.